ker2x/DearDiary/Writerside/topics/Web-Enshitification.md

 ## Reference

-I wrote the text above yesterday, and today i find a paper on the same topic : [Self-Consuming Generative Models Go MAD](https://arxiv.org/abs/2307.01850).
+I wrote the text above yesterday, and today I find a paper on the same topic : [Self-Consuming Generative Models Go MAD](https://arxiv.org/abs/2307.01850).

 I [Bookmarked it as well](Bookmark.md)